22388o/bitcoin-core-docker/README.md

 # Use the image

 - Bitcoin core is launched in daemon mode as the container is started
-- It can run on the testnet or mainnet depending on you `bitcoin.conf` (regtest also possible)
+- It can run on the testnet or mainnet depending on you `bitcoin.conf` (regtest also available)

 ## Commands